HashLander/pos64staker/README.md

 NOTE the CASHBYTE in -blocknotify make sure note the single quotes.

-After the daemon has started and is synced simply do `komodo-cli -ac_name=CFEK setgenerate true 0` to begin staking.
+After the daemon has started and is synced simply do `komodo-cli -ac_name=CASHBYTE setgenerate true 0` to begin staking.

 ### How the staker.py works